Creeper-boop/WarframeTools/README.md

 > - proton version being either "Experimental" or numerical "X.Y"
 >
 > --multi [no. of instances]
 > - no. of instances being a positive number between 1 and the amount your machine can handle
+>
+> --no-cfg
+> - disable the use of custom config
+>
+> --applet
+> - use warframe applet instead of launcher

 if no arguments are given Proton - Experimental will be used and 1 instance will be run.